 I’m really thankful that she agreed to share her fitness story and share some really good tips on fitness during pregnancy and the considerations you should make.

-This video can give you some exercise ideas, but make sure you read through Sarah’s tips below before you try them.
+This video from Modern Mom can give you some exercise ideas, but make sure you read through Sarah’s tips below before you try them.

 Maintaining a Fitness Routine During Pregnancy

 One day, when I was about 36 weeks along with my 4th pregnancy, I was running on the treadmill during my workout at Orange Theory Fitness (OTF).
 In the middle of a push interval, the trainer suddenly called out, “Brad, get moving!
 The 8 months pregnant lady on your right is running faster than you are!”